Jkuzz/graphql-java-app/README.md

 and [district-region](https://data.gov.cz/datov%C3%A1-sada?iri=https%3A%2F%2Fdata.gov.cz%2Fzdroj%2Fdatov%C3%A9-sady%2F00025593%2Fc92832d196d01f0f06f39ec6f1661e5f)
   - [Yearly population data](https://data.gov.cz/datov%C3%A9-sady?kl%C3%AD%C4%8Dov%C3%A1-slova=pohyb%20obyvatel)

-To add new years of data to the endpoint, simply place the new dataset in the `/src/main/resources/` folder.
+To add new years of data to the endpoint, simply place the new dataset in the `src/main/resources/` folder.

+## Javadoc
+Contains complete Javadoc documentaion.
+Generate using `mvn javadoc:javadoc` and access in the `target/site/apidocs/` folder.